This App Aims To Save New Moms' Lives

 Mothers can sign up on their own and get access to a team of experts including maternity coaches, nutritionists and lactation coaches — and if their health care providers are connected to the system, they can share information with them.
 To date, the company has more than 1,000 providers and organizations in its network.

 In July, the app received $3 million in new funding to grow its team — a portion of which comes from Serena Williams, the tennis star who made headlines last year after she almost died shortly after giving birth to her daughter.
-Williams's experience helped shine a light on maternal health concerns, particularly among black women.
+Williams' experience helped shine a light on maternal health concerns, particularly among black women.

 Melissa Hanna is CEO of Mahmee and a co-founder, along with her mother, Linda Hanna.
 Linda is also a longtime nurse and lactation consultant.
 NPR's Lulu Garcia-Navarro spoke to mother and daughter about their app and how they are addressing what the two see as a gap in postpartum health care.